dougeby/IntuneDocs/intune/device-features-configure.md

 ## App Notifications

 Choose how apps on your iOS and iPad devices receive notifications.
-For example, from Intune, you can send app notifications so they show in the notification center, on the lock screen, or play a sound.
+For example, from Intune, send app notifications so they show in the notification center, on the lock screen, or play a sound.

 For a list of the settings you can configure in Intune, see [App notifications on iOS](ios-device-features-settings.md#app-notifications-settings).